sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-properties.md

 the operation is expensive and your application is performance sensitive.
 You can use a delegated property to cache the display name so that it is only computed once but can be accessed anytime without performance impact.

-First, create the object to delegate to that contains the cached value and defines its `get()` function.
+First, you need to create the object to delegate to that contains the cached value and defines its `get()` function.
-In this case, the object is a class called `CachedStringDelegate`:
+In this case, the object will be an instance of the `CachedStringDelegate` class:

 ```kotlin
 class CachedStringDelegate {